-After a hearing before the Court with counsel for both parties present, the
+After an online hearing before the Court with counsel for both parties present, the Court determines:

-Court determines:

 - 1. This is a lawsuit to impose tort liability for actions related to the transmission of the measles virus at a day care facility. - 2.
-Twyla Sands and Shannon Gibbs brought this suit individually and as the legal representatives of Blair and Tennessee Sands, to recover damages from Johnny and Moira Rose and the Wobbly Elm Day Care.
-Sands and Gibbs contend that the defendants were negligent in allowing the measles virus to be transmitted to their children and in not taking steps to prevent the resulting measles outbreak. - 3.
-The defendants generally denied the allegations.
+Twyla Sands and Shannon Gibbs brought this suit individually and as the legal representatives of Kathryn and Tennessee Gibbs, to recover damages from Johnny and Moira Rose and the Wobbly Elm Day Care.
+Sands and Gibbs contend that the defendants were negligent in allowing the measles virus to be transmitted to their children and in not taking steps to prevent the resulting measles outbreak.